 If you plan to visit France, consult your travel agent.

 From 21 July, people attending events and cultural spaces with over 50 people will be asked to demonstrate their COVID-19 status through the “pass sanitaire”.

-- a completed ‘sworn statement’ (déclaration sur l’honneur) form self-certifying they are not suffering from symptoms associated with coronavirus and have not been in contact with confirmed cases in the preceding fortnight.
+However, a negative Covid-19 test, either PCR or lateral flow, taken no more than 24 hours before travelling from the UK to France is still required as is the ‘sworn statement’ (déclaration sur l’honneur) form self-certifying you are not suffering from symptoms associated with coronavirus and have not been in contact with confirmed cases in the preceding fortnight.
 This can be found on the French government’s website.